March 7, 2023 8:00 AM

 Major improvements planned for Lake Sammamish State Park’s Sunset Beach

-Major improvements to Lake Sammamish State Park’s Sunset Beach are going out to bid in March.
-New picnic shelters and access trails to revitalize popular community gathering place.
+Major improvements to Lake Sammamish State Park’s Sunset Beach are ongoing.
+New picnic shelters and access trails will be added to revitalize popular community gathering place.

 Lake Sammamish State Park is one of the most popular parks in the Seattle area for families and communities to come together and enjoy a dose of nature near the city.
-That’s why, in just a few weeks, the Washington State Parks and Recreation Commission plans to begin work on several improvements and upgrades that will revitalize the Sunset Beach area.
+That’s why, the Washington State Parks and Recreation Commission are working on several improvements and upgrades that will revitalize the Sunset Beach area.

 Planned improvements include: Replacement of the Sunset Beach “Creek Shelter” with a new shelter, A concrete pathway to the Creek Shelter and Sunset Beach, Extend the concrete path from “Creek Shelter” to a new ADA accessible picnic area, A new shelter near the existing wooden playground between Sunset Beach and Tibbetts Beach, A new medium-sized shelter next to the playground (perfect for birthday parties!), Construct two small, covered areas inside the playground’s fenced area, Electrical connections for event infrastructure , Improved landscaping